-If the error is on your browsing end, you can make this effort to fix it instantly, by going to the Control Panel/Settings.
+If the error is on your browsing end, you can make an effort to fix it instantly by going to the Control Panel/Settings.
 Select the Status Tab under ‘Network & Internet.’

 Method #4 Visit the Web Page After a While

 A server under maintenance can often cause overhead or problems while opening web pages.
 It is a bad habit to put a server under sleep instead of replacing it with a temporary one which can lead to 500 Internal Server Errors.

 These errors are fixed when the server is.
 So, it is advised to wait for a while and return when the website is back up and running.